Sage-Bionetworks/agora-data-tools/CONTRIBUTING.md

 ### DockerHub

-This repository does not use github actions to push docker images.
-By adding the `sagebiodockerhub` github user as an Admin to this GitHub repository, we can configure an automated build in DockerHub.
-You can view the repo [here](https://hub.docker.com/r/sagebionetworks/agora-data-tools).
+Rather than using GitHub actions to build and push Docker images to DockerHub, the Docker images are automatically built in DockerHub.
+This requires the `sagebiodockerhub` GitHub user to be an Admin of this repo.
+You can view the docker build [here](https://hub.docker.com/r/sagebionetworks/agora-data-tools).